Yoga for healing

 - Molly Chanson

-Soul Ma’s mission is to lift up the female intuitive spirit and demonstrate our inherent resilience.
+My mission has always been to lift up the female intuitive spirit and demonstrate our inherent resilience.
 What do we need healing from?
 Healing from our past, healing from covered up pain, healing from the patriarchy.
 Our unattended wounds will manifest in every area of our life - relationships, careers, parenting, money - until we have the courage to look at them.
 Today more than ever we see the effects of suppressed female voices and an unacknowledged feminine experience.
 Whatever you are feeling, I assure you it’s valid.

 When my marriage crumbled I was lost.
+I was also addicted - to a drug, as well as a constant story of not being good enough.
 I went back to my yoga practice in search of answers and relief.
 Through the poses, I discovered I had a lot more to heal from than just my divorce.
-I had body issues, self-esteem issues, addiction, guilt, blame, and clinging.
+I had body issues, self-esteem issues, guilt, blame, and clinging.
 Applying yoga on and off the mat has brought me closer to what is true.
 My yoga practice has uncovered and exposed my false stories.
 I can see the masks I’ve worn in order to fit in and belong, and make the choice to remove them.

 I share my personal experience through yoga to encourage other women to grow and heal into their truest, bravest self.
 The journey into self-discovery takes grit and discipline, but it’s worth it.